dieepak/php7.2-apache-mysql-mongo-redis/README.md

 ## Services exposed outside your environment ##

-You can access your application via **`localhost`**, if you're running the containers directly, or through **``** when run on a vm. nginx and mailhog both respond to any hostname, in case you want to add your own hostname on your `/etc/hosts`
+You can access your application via **`localhost`**, if you're running the containers directly, Change the hostname in case you want to add your own hostname on your `/etc/hosts`

 Service    |  Address outside containers